Mr. Hollis Barnett, Interim Head

 ARID 3411.
 Computers for Interior Design.
 3 Hours.

 Prerequisite: ART 2030 AND ARID 2111.
-Introduction of computer-aided design and drafting, varied software and applications for 3D visualization and design communication.
-Emphasis is placed on gaining skill in the use of the computer in creating and communicating design solutions.
-Work may be linked to design studio projects.
+Introduction to computer-aided design and drafting, software applications for 3D visualization, and design communication.
+The use of industry standard copmuter software to create and communicate design solutions is emphasized.

 ARID 4010.
 Interior Design Internship.
 3 Hours.